hellojoyworldz/coding-style-guide/prettier/README.md

 function greet() {
   console.log('This is a long sentence that will wrap to the next line after it exceeds 80 characters.');
 }

-// printWidth: 40
-function greet() {
-  console.log(
-    'This is a long sentence that will wrap to the next line after it exceeds 40 characters.'
-  );
-}
 ```
 ---
 ### 7. bracketSpacing: 중괄호 사이의 공백 여부